tmigot/DCISolver.jl/paper/paper.md

 To the best of our knowledge, there is no available maintained open-source implementation of DCI in existence.
 The original authors did not make their implementation public, and the other known implementation is `dcicpp` [@dcicpp], extending the original method to inequalities in the Ph.D. thesis by @siqueira2013controle, and it has had no updates in the last 5 years.
 Hence, we offer an interesting alternative to augmented Lagrangian and interior-point methods in the form of an evolving, research level yet stable solver.

 `DCISolver.jl` can solve large-scale problems and can be benchmarked easily against other JSO-compliant solvers using `SolverBenchmark.jl` [@orban-siqueira-solverbenchmark-2020].
 We include below performance profiles [@dolan2002benchmarking] of `DCISolver.jl` against Ipopt on 82 problems from CUTEst [@cutest] with up to 10 000 variables and 10 000 constraints.
-Without explaining performance profiles in full detail, Ipopt solved 72 problems (88%) successfully, which is one more than DCI.
-Among the 71 problems solved by both solvers, the plot on the left shows that Ipopt is the fastest on 20 of the problems (29%), while DCI is the fastest on 51 of the problems (71%).
-The plot on the right shows that Ipopt used fewer or equal evaluations of objective and the constraint functions on 51 of the problems (71%), DCI used fewer or equal evaluations on 17 problems (24%), while there was a tie for 4 problems (5%).
+Ipopt solved 72 problems (88%) successfully, which is one more than DCI.
+Without explaining performance profiles in full detail, the plot on the left shows that Ipopt is the fastest on 20 of the problems (28%), while DCI is the fastest on 51 of the problems (72%) among the 71 problems solved by both solvers.
+The plot on the right shows that Ipopt used fewer evaluations of objective and constraint functions on 50 of the problems (70%), DCI used fewer evaluations on 17 of the problems (24%), and there was a tie in the number of evaluations on 4 problems (6%).
 Overall, this performance profile is very encouraging for such a young implementation.
-The package's documentation includes more extensive benchmarks on classical test sets showing that `DCISolver.jl` is also competitive with Knitro.
+The package's documentation includes more extensive benchmarks on classical test sets showing that `DCISolver.jl` is also competitive with Artelys Knitro.

 <!--
 illustrating that `DCISolver` is a fast and stable alternative to a state of the art solver